cockroachdb/docs/v20.2/spatial-data.md

 Just as CockroachDB strives for [Postgres compatibility](postgresql-compatibility.html), our spatial data support is designed to be as compatible as possible with the functionality provided by the [PostGIS](https://postgis.net) extension.

 However, we do not yet implement the full list of PostGIS built-in functions and operators.
-Also, our indexing works differently (see the [Performance](#performance) section below).
+Also, our [spatial indexing works differently](spatial-indexes.html) (see the [Performance](#performance) section below).
 For a list of the spatial functions we support, see [Geospatial functions](functions-and-operators.html#spatial-functions).

 If your application needs support for functions that are not yet implemented, please check out [our meta-issue for built-in function support on GitHub](https://github.com/cockroachdb/cockroach/issues/49203), which describes how to find an issue for the built-in function(s) you need.